19hours/sg-statutes/Acts/Income Tax Act.md

 ### Separate accounts to be maintained for business of insuring and reinsuring offshore risks

-(2) An insurance companyshall maintain separate accounts for the income derived by it from carrying on offshore life business or the business (other than the business of life assurance) of insuring and reinsuring offshore risks.
+(2) An insurance company shall maintain separate accounts for the income derived by it from carrying on offshore life business or the business (other than the business of life assurance) of insuring and reinsuring offshore risks.

 [7/79; 9/80; 20/91]

 ### Insurance companies other than life insurance companies

-(3) In the case of an insurance companywhether mutual or proprietary (other than a life insurance company) where the gains or profits accrue in part outside Singapore, the gains or profits on which tax is payable shall be ascertained by —
+(3) In the case of an insurance company whether mutual or proprietary (other than a life insurance company) where the gains or profits accrue in part outside Singapore, the gains or profits on which tax is payable shall be ascertained by —

 (a) taking the gross premiums and interest and other income received or receivable in Singapore (less any premiums returned to the insured and premiums paid on reinsurances);